Chronic Pain Part 1- A Negative Belief System?

-For the remaining 85% of the chronic back pain population there is no specific or identifiable cause for the person’s experienced pain.
-In such instances the source of pain may stem from a wide range of factors such as a previously unresolved tissue injury, fear avoidance, poor postures or a sedentary lifestyle of no exercise.
+There is no specific or identifiable cause for the person’s experienced pain for the remaining 85% of the chronic back pain population.
+In such instances, the source of pain may stem from a wide range of factors such as a previously unresolved tissue injury, fear-avoidance, poor postures or a sedentary lifestyle of no exercise.
 A single or combination of these factors could contribute to a mild acute pain developing into severe chronic pain.

 Whatever the reason, the source of the pain may be difficult to identify and is often misunderstood and therefore misdiagnosed and mistreated.

-Although genetics is recognised to be contributing factor, it would seem that a person’s lifestyle and psychological state/belief, has the greatest influence on an individual’s pain experience.
+Genetics is recognised to be a contributing factor.
+However, it would seem that a person’s lifestyle and psychological state/belief, has the greatest influence on an individual’s pain experience.

-Unfortunately unintentionally, many health care practitioners may play a role in contributing to individual’s negative belief system.
-Incorrect advice or unclear explainations to pain sufferers, could encourage movement avoidance, pain behaviours and facilitate poor coping strategies.
+Unfortunately, many health care practitioners may unintentionally play a role in contributing to an individual’s negative belief system.
+Incorrect advice or unclear explanations to pain sufferers, could encourage movement avoidance, pain behaviours and facilitate poor coping strategies.
 Common examples of this are advising long periods of bed rest and advice to avoid certain movements, following an acute episode of back pain.
 Such instructions could be the driving force in the development of acute pain into chronic pain.

 When somebody resumes bed rest for long periods of time, the muscle fibres adapt quickly to their new position and start to lose length and strength.
 After a while the muscle becomes stiff, restricting the normal movement of the joint.
 This will lead to further irritation and stiffness of the spinal joints and eventually, the release of more pain chemicals.
 As the person begins to move, the pain sensation will be greater than previous.
 This will reinforce the distorted belief that the body has not had enough time to rest and that movement is harmful and thus painful.

-In the long term, a person will develop gross stiffness, and an intense fear or movement which has been reinforced by pain.
-Such people will struggle to execute simple daily tasks and this ongoing pain can lead to varying degree of disability and can make a person feel very low in mood making it even more difficult to break this negative pain cycle.
+In the long-term, a person will develop gross stiffness and intense fear or movement which has been reinforced by pain.
+Such people will struggle to execute simple daily tasks.
+This ongoing pain can lead to a varying degree of disability, and can make a person feel moody.
+This makes it even harder to break this negative pain cycle.